TovarishFin/FundraiserRaffle/README.md

 Donations will be made to the smart contract where in return for the donation, the donor will have a chance to win half of the donation.
 Donors only get one chance not matter how many times they donate.

+### Donation End

+An end date is given to the contract at the start.
+When this end date has occurred, no more donations can be made.
+At this point, anyone can get the winner by triggering a call to the `RandomNumberGenerator` contract.
+This contract uses oraclize to get secure, random number from outside of the ethereum blockchain.
+This random number is used to pick the raffle winner at random.

+### Winner claiming

+The winner chosen in the previous section is able to claim his/her winnings after donations have ended and the winner has been chosen by anyone calling the `getWinner` function.
+The winnable amount is set to 0 after the winnings have been claimed in order to prevent duplicate claims.

+### charity claiming

+The charity, same as winner, is able to claim after donations are over and anyone has called `getWinner`.

 ## TODO
 - [ ] implement donor index and donor index checking to facilitate 1 address = 1 entry
 - [ ] decide on minimum donation amount in order to prevent spam from different addresses for entries